yakovypg/NetArgumentParser/README.md

 ## Documentation
 You can read our documentation in the [DOCUMENTATION.md](DOCUMENTATION.md).

-## Development
-The project is developed on the .NET 8.0 platform.
-To continue development you will need the .NET SDK and .NET Runtime of the appropriate version.

 ## Contributing
 Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.